A four-term exact sequence of fundamental groups of orbit configuration spaces: Introduction

 We prove the following four-term exact sequence induced by $p$.

 \begin{thm} Let $S$ be a connected $2$-manifold without boundary.
 Let a discrete group $G$ is acting on $S$ effectively, properly discontinuously and with isolated fixed points.
-In addition, assume that $S\neq {\Bbb S}^2$ or ${\Bbb {RP}}^2$ and $S/G$ is either of genus zero with at least one puncture, or of genus $\geq 1$ and orientable.
+In addition, assume that $S\neq {\Bbb S}^2$ or ${\Bbb {RP}}^2$ and the underlying space of $S/G$ is ${\Bbb S}^2$ with at least one puncture, or of genus $\geq 1$ and orientable.
 Then, $p$ induces the following four-term exact sequence.

 \centerline{ \xymatrix@C-=0.45cm{1\ar[r]&L(S, n-1)\ar[r]&\pi_1(F, *_n)\ar[r]^{\!\!\!\!\!\!\!\!\!\!\!\!\!\! i_*}& \pi_1({\cal O}_n(S, G), *_n)\ar[r]^{\!\!\!\!\!\! p_*}&\pi_1({\cal O}_{n-1}(S, G),*_{n-1})\ar[r]&1.}}